kuri-sun/new-year-bingo-game/README.md

-# Happy New Year's BINGO game(with your family in the distance).
+# Happy New Year's BINGO game (with your family in the distance)

 The front-end React app builds the connection with the back-end Node application through HTTP and WebSocket.
 Live bingo game experience even if your family is in Japan while you are in Canada.